neuralinternet/compute-subnet/README.md

 ## Running Miner

-The miners offer computing services such as GPU and CPU instances, delivering the best user experience in core GPU and CPU computing.
-Depending on their performance, they can earn greater rewards.
-The better the device's performance, the higher the reward they receive.
-Importantly, miners should include GPU instances because a significant amount of computational power is required.
-GPU miners will receive greater rewards compared to CPU miners.
+Miners contribute processing resources, notably GPU (Graphics Processing Unit) and CPU (Central Processing Unit) instances, to facilitate optimal performance in essential GPU and CPU-based computing tasks.
+The system operates on a performance-based reward mechanism, where miners are incentivized through a tiered reward structure correlated to the processing capability of their hardware.
+High-performance devices are eligible for increased compensation, reflecting their greater contribution to the network's computational throughput.
+Emphasizing the integration of GPU instances is critical due to their superior computational power, particularly in tasks demanding parallel processing capabilities.
+Consequently, miners utilizing GPU instances are positioned to receive substantially higher rewards compared to their CPU counterparts, in alignment with the greater processing power and efficiency GPUs bring to the network.

 ```bash
 # To run the miner